JOIN OUR MISSION TO HELP THE CHILDREN IN AFGHANISTAN.

 We are grateful to support Room to read’s the mission in Afghanistan and have long planned to bring that work to the U.S. The past year’s events have accelerated our efforts, and we are excited to share our progress.

-Orzala Beauty is committed to donating 2 percent of year’s profit to children’s education in Afghanistan.
+Orzala Beauty is committed to giving back and donating 2 percent of year’s profit to children’s education in Afghanistan.

 To better understand where and how Room to Read could add value in the U.S., Orzala Beauty commissioned a feasibility study in 2022 that analyzed the nationwide education landscape and identified geographic areas where our investment will make the most significant impact.
 Below are some of our findings and other relevant statistics on youth literacy.
 Stay tuned in the coming months for our new program unveiling.